Everything you need to know about Red Bull Hardline 2022

 Red Bull Hardline is back for its eighth edition and has strengthened its status as one of the toughest downhill mountain bike races in the world.

-The event's creator Dan Atherton has spent the last year making improvements to the Red Bull Hardline course – a brutal part-downhill-part-freeride track set in the heart of the Dyfi Valley, north Wales – which should make this year's event the hardest yet.
+The event's creator, Dan Atherton, has spent the last year making improvements to the course – a brutal part-downhill, part-freeride track set in the heart of Wales's Dyfi Valley – which should make this year's event the hardest yet.

-Throw in the unpredictable Welsh weather and 25-plus mountain bikers from across the world and from various MTB disciplines and you've got a downhill race like no other.
+Throw in the unpredictable Welsh weather and 25-plus mountain bikers from across the world and various disciplines and you've got a downhill race like no other.

 01